AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/resolved-issues-fusion/401-error-on-workfront-modules.md

 exl-id: 0b72c6a8-bc3d-49d8-8e1b-009f5f18d82c
 hidefromtoc: yes
 ---
-# Workfront Fusion: 401 error on Workfront modules
+# [!DNL Workfront Fusion]: 401 error on [!DNL Workfront] modules

 >[!NOTE]
 >
 >This issue was fixed on June 30, 2022.

-Various [!DNL Workfront] modules are returning a 401 InvalidAccessTokenError in scenarios.
+Various [!DNL Workfront] modules are returning a [!UICONTROL 401 InvalidAccessTokenError] in scenarios.
 This error is intermittent and may occur after successful operations in the same module.

 **Workaround:**